s21-tasks/A_Parallels/README.md

 You need to implement the Winograd algorithm of matrix multiplication without using parallelism, as well as using pipeline and classical methods of parallelism:
 - The program must be developed in C++ language of C++17 standard
 - The program code must be located in the src folder
+- When writing code it is necessary to follow the Google style
 - Do not use outdated language constructs and libraries
-- Provide a Makefile for building the library and tests (with targets all, clean, tests, winograd)
+- Add to an existing Makefile target called "winograd" for building the program
 - There should be four stages of the pipeline work
 - The program must have a console interface
 - There should be two ways of entering: